On bounded ratios of minors of totally positive matrices: Description of the set of the bounded ratios

-For each Plücker coordinate for each its monomial the system on parameters $\lambda_{i}$ can be obtained explicitly from straightforward consideration of all possible path-families on corresponding planar network as in Fig.1.
-Thus, using Matlab and qskeleton \cite{bastrakov2015fast}, we can find all extreme rays of parameters for all systems $S$ with non-empty sets of solutions.
-Then, we take the union of all linear inequalities on $\alpha_{i}$ (which define half-spaces in $V$) evaluated on all extreme rays of parameters to form one system $F$.
-The set of solutions of $F$ is exactly the set of all bounded $R$. \\ For $n=4$ the system $F$ is explicitly found.
+For each Plücker coordinate for each its monomial we can find explicitly the system on parameters $\gamma_{i}$ which defines whether the monomial is leading.
+This system can be obtained from straightforward consideration of all possible path-families on corresponding planar network $\mathcal{N}_{n}$ as in Fig.1.
+Thus, using Matlab and software qskeleton \cite{bastrakov2015fast}, we can find all extreme rays of parameters for all systems $S$ with non-empty sets of solutions.
+Then, we take the union of all linear inequalities on $\alpha_{i}$'s (which define half-spaces in $V_n$) evaluated on all extreme rays of parameters to form one system $F$.
+The set of solutions of $F$ is exactly the set of all bounded $R$.

+For $n=4$, we computed the system $F$ explicitly.
 It is a system of 360 homogeneous linear inequalities in 70 variables.
 It would be easy to study properties of all bounded ratios if we knew all extreme rays of $F$.
-Software qskeleton \cite{bastrakov2015fast} gives an answer to this type of question, but for smaller systems.
-For a system as large as $F$, it is practically impossible to use qskeleton.
+Software {\tt qskeleton} \cite{bastrakov2015fast} gives an answer to this type of question, but for smaller systems.
+For a system as large as $F$, it is practically impossible to use {\tt qskeleton}.